rainbow-me/rainbow/README.md

 6. Start the React Native webserver with `yarn start`.

-This will leave you with the webserver running and listening for changes.
+This will leave you with the React Native webserver running and listening for file changes.
 Open a new terminal and start the app in an emulator using the directions below.

 ### MacOS
 Install the required bundle and Pods with: